No Tags Found!

 From Pakistan, Multan

-I am not sure of the restriction under Pakistani laws, but it is good HR practice to take the following steps :
+I am not sure of the restrictions under Pakistani laws, but it is good HR practice to take the following steps:

-1. The Manager / Supervisor should instruct him not to eat lunch at the place where there is goods / materials etc and to eat at designated locations only.
+1. The Manager/Supervisor should instruct him not to eat lunch where there are goods/materials, etc., and to eat at designated locations only.

-3. If verbal instructions are not followed, then it needs to be followed up with show cause asking why he should not be fined, giving him time to give a reply and explain his reasons.
+3. If verbal instructions are not followed, then they need to be followed up with a show cause asking why the individual should not be fined, giving him time to reply and explain his reasons.

-4. If the reason is not satisfactory, you can issue a fine, warning and in repeated cases, issue a termination order.
-However, if he is willing to stop and admits its was a mistake, an apology letter and undertaking not to violate the rules would be a good idea to get from him.
-It will be evidence in any future violations
+4. If the reason is not satisfactory, you can issue a fine, warning, and in repeated cases, issue a termination order.
+However, if he is willing to stop and admits it was a mistake, an apology letter and undertaking not to violate the rules would be a good idea to get from him.
+It will be evidence in any future violations.

 From India, Mumbai

-Irrespective of where you are located, fair HR practices call for the employer to provide a designated decent place for employees to have their food, snacks or tea at stipulated time.
-Employees are duty bound to follow such stipulations.
-When not followed issue a warning letter, then charge a fine.
-I don't think he should be charge sheeted at this point of time.
-Of course, if his habit of having his food in the warehouse where damages caused to semi/finished products then you can recover the cost of damages caused.
-And when repeated he may even be suspended for a day or two.
+Irrespective of where you are located, fair HR practices call for the employer to provide a designated decent place for employees to have their food, snacks, or tea at a stipulated time.
+Employees are duty-bound to follow such stipulations.
+When not followed, issue a warning letter, then charge a fine.
+I don't think he should be charged at this point in time.
+Of course, if his habit of having his food in the warehouse causes damage to semi/finished products, then you can recover the cost of damages.
+If this behavior is repeated, he may even be suspended for a day or two.

 From India, Bangalore